AriESQ/CrostiniTips/README.md

 Crostini's architecture is complex.
 There are several layers of virtualization technologies nested within each other; as well as control channels that traverse layers.
 The Chrome OS setup instructions are sufficient for basic operation.
 However, understanding the architecture and terminology is helpful for tracking down solutions in the event that something doesn't breaks.
 And understanding how the system is designed is important when making use of the more advanced capabilities.

+## Chrome OS vs ChromiumOS and Open Source Software

+ChromiumOS is Open Source Software, the project was [founded by Google](https://blog.chromium.org/2009/12/whats-difference-between-chromium-os.html).
+Software contributors, including Google employees in their professional capacities, contribute to ChromiumOS.
+Google then pulls from the ChromiumOS source tree to build their commercial Chrome OS products.
+The Chromium web browser operates on an identical model, being the underlying source code for Google's Chrome browser.
+For simplicity, we will refer to Chrome OS and Chrome browser.

 ## Quickstart Guide

 Crostini runs well without any major configuration.
 If you just want to get started running Linux on your Chrome OS device, the [instructions](https://chromeos.dev/en/linux/setup) from Google are good.
 Chrome OS devices from 2019 onwards generally support Crostini.
 If your device is older, you can check if it is [supported](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-linux).
 If your Chrome OS device is controlled by an educational organization, the feature may have been disabled.

 Before following the Google install directions, one small improvement is to go into the Chrome browser and type `chrome://flags#crostini-multi-container` in the address bar, and enable this feature.
 As of Chrome version 98, on the Beta channel, this enables some additional options in the user interface to manage multiple linux instances.

-## Chrome OS vs ChromiumOS and Open Source Software
-ChromiumOS is Open Source Software, the project was [founded by Google](https://blog.chromium.org/2009/12/whats-difference-between-chromium-os.html).
-Software contributors, including Google employees in their professional capacities, contribute to ChromiumOS.
-Google then pulls from the ChromiumOS source tree to build their commercial Chrome OS products.
-The Chromium web browser operates on an identical model, being the underlying source code for Google's Chrome browser.
-For simplicity, we will refer to Chrome OS and Chrome browser.

-## Crostini Architecture Overview
+# Crostini Architecture Overview

 ![Crostini Services Diagram](./images/crostini_services.png "crostini_services.png")